DeadClap/tblrp-docs/penal.md

 1. A person who knowingly engages in or offers to engage in a sexual act in exchange for payment or other goods and services is guilty under this code section.

-\- Violations of Penal Code (3)03 is a misdemeanor with 60 seconds imprisonment and a fine of $2,000.
+\- Violations of Penal Code (3)03 is a misdemeanor with 1 Month imprisonment and a fine of $2,000.

 NOTE: Anyone who cannot be proven to commit prostitution may charged with Indecent Exposure or Lewd or Dissolute Conduct depending on the circumstances.